catherinepope/papermod/content/workshops/resources/what-should-you-include-in-a-narrative-cv.md

 ---
 date: "2025-10-31T11:01:29Z"
-draft: true
+draft: false
 title: "What Should You Include in a Narrative CV?"
 tags: ["PhD", "Academic", "Careers", "Narrative CVs"]
 categories: ["PhD Progress", "Resources"]
 description: "Discover what to include in your narrative CV across four key modules.
 Practical guidance for UK researchers on showcasing impact beyond publications."
-keywords: [["narrative CV modules", "research impact", "narrative CV examples", "R4RI modules", "academic CV writing", "research outputs", "public engagement", "development of others", "UK research funding", "Zenodo"]
+keywords: ["narrative CV modules", "research impact", "narrative CV examples", "R4RI modules", "academic CV writing", "research outputs", "public engagement", "development of others", "UK research funding", "Zenodo"]
 ShowBreadCrumbs: true
 hideMeta: true
 ---

-The [Narrative CV format](../../what-is-a-narrative-cv/) means thinking about your research in a new way.
+The [Narrative CV format](../an-introduction-to-narrative-cvs/) means thinking about your research in a new way.
 Rather than creating an exhaustive list of all your achievements, you tell a story that explains why the funding body should give you money.

 In this post, we'll consider the audience for your story and also what you might tell them.